Egypt Interior Ministry says explosion in Alexandria kills 1

-CAIRO (AP) — Egypt’s Interior Ministry says an explosion in the coastal city of Alexandria has killed at least one policeman and wounded four others.
+CAIRO (AP) — A bomb placed under a nearby car exploded Saturday in the coastal city of Alexandria as the city security chief’s convoy passed by, killing at least one policeman and wounding four others, the Interior Ministry said.

-Saturday’s explosion comes just days ahead of Egypt’s presidential election, in which President Abdel-Fattah el-Sissi is virtually certain to be re-elected.
+Local media reports said Gen. Mostafa al-Nimr survived the explosion and he was seen on a local TV channel in good condition while inspecting the area of the blast shortly after it took place.
+No group immediately claimed responsibility for the explosion, which happened in the vicinity of a police station in the central district of Roshdi.

-It also comes during a wide-scale security campaign targeting Islamic militants in the restive north Sinai Peninsula and other areas.
+The attack came just days ahead of Egypt’s presidential election, in which President Abdel-Fattah el-Sissi is virtually certain to be re-elected.
+It also comes during a massive security operation involving land, sea and air forces in areas covering north and central Sinai and parts of Egypt’s Nile Delta and the Western Desert, along the porous border with Libya.

-The Interior Ministry says the explosion occurred in the district of Roshdi as the head of the Alexandria Security Directorate was passing by.
+The Interior Ministry said the explosive device had been placed under a car and it exploded as the convoy passed by.

 Most Read Nation & World Stories